 - any activity that presses on the nail

 - overusing the nails as a tool

 - applying false or acrylic nails

-According to the American Osteopathic College of Dermatology, peeling nails rarely have internal causes or are cause for a medical emergency.
+Peeling nails rarely have internal causes or are a medical emergency.
 However, if your nails are causing severe pain or bleeding in addition to peeling, you may want to seek urgent medical care.

 Most often, at-home treatments can reduce the incidence of peeling nails.

 If you suspect your peeling nails are the result of an iron deficiency, you may want to consider increasing your daily iron intake.
 Examples of foods that are high in iron include:

 In addition to incorporating iron in your diet, the Mayo Clinic recommends asking your doctor about the possibility of taking biotin to help strengthen nails.

 You should also take steps to keep your nails moisturized.
 This includes minimizing prolonged exposure to water.

 If you regularly perform household chores that involve water, wear protective, cotton-lined rubber gloves.